zio/zio-http/docs/website/docs/v1.x/getting-started.md

 }
 ```

-`Http.collectZIO` allow routes to return a ZIO effect value.

 ### Accessing the Request

-To access request use @ as it binds a matched pattern to a variable and can be used in creating response.
+To access request in the response, use @ as it binds a matched pattern to a variable and can be used in creating a response.
 ```scala
 import zhttp.http._